HMS Queen Elizabeth returns to Portsmouth ahead of operational training

-HMS Queen Elizabeth, the Navy’s flagship, was seen sailing past the Spitbank Fort this afternoon.
-Alison Treacher took stunning photographs of the aircraft carrier in the basking sunshine.
+Alison Treacher took stunning photographs of the aircraft carrier in the basking sunshine when she spotted HMS Queen Elizabeth sailing past the Spitbank Fort on Thursday afternoon.

 She said: ‘HMS Queen Elizabeth has been conducing routine activity on the coast of the UK, including Operational Sea Training.
 She has now returned to Portsmouth for a short time, for planned maintenance.’
 The spokeswoman did not confirm how long the HMS Queen Elizabeth’s stay in Portsmouth will be for security reasons.